Five Steps for Successful IBM i Role Swaps

 If you performed a full swap and plan to stay on the target server as the new production server, you will need to make sure the old source now acting as a target is in sync with the new source system.

 24/7 business demands 24/7 system and application availability.
-When you’re ready to avoid downtime—be it planned or unplanned—Robot HA is the fastest, easiest, most affordable way to establish high availability at your organization.
+When you’re ready to avoid downtime—be it planned or unplanned—Robot HA is the fastest, easiest, most affordable way to perform real-time data replication and establish high availability at your organization.